Skip to main content

 As with every student within Carew Academy, upon leaving all learners will have completed some real-life work experience in an area that interests them.
 This can take place in many different forms, such as work tasters, volunteering, a one-day-a-week work placement or a supported internship.
 The completion of a Vocational Profile will enable a smooth transition to Further Education and will enable their learned skills and aspirations to be built upon and developed.

-Every part of the lessons and structure for this cohort is geared around PFA, with social and communication skills (and other EHCP targets) reviewed in nearly all lessons informally or formally.
+For students in these pathways every part of the lessons and structure for this cohort is geared around PFA, with social and communication skills (and other EHCP targets) reviewed in nearly all lessons informally or formally.
 At Carew we additionally run an in-house PfA course for all students whatever the pathway linked to our careers programme and evidenced in the Gatsby Benchmarks.

 All learning is designed to support holistic learning against the PfA pathways and each learner’s EHCP, in and outside of the 6th form.
 Progress against this learning is charted termly and annually.